Hydrat-Agency/laravel-2fa/README.md

 ### Built-in

 First of all, you will need to choose which policies applies.
-A policy job is the check if the two-factor auth must occur, or if it can be skipped (e.g : the browser is known ? skeep the two-factor auth).
+A policy job is to check if the two-factor auth must occur, or if it can be skipped (e.g : the browser is known ? skeep the two-factor auth).

 The policies are defined in the `policy` key.
 Rules can be combined, with an order of priority.
 Each policy is called, and tells the driver if it should trigger the two-factor auth.
 When a policy requires a two-factor auth, the check stop and its `message()` will be used as the `$reason` in the view (see [Building the view](#building-view) section).